Home » Medicinal herbs »

 Species: Origanum Vulgaris

 Oregano is a flowering plant in the Mint family.
 It is native to temperate Western and Southwestern Eurasia and the Mediterranean region.
-It is a perennial herb, growing from 20-80 cm tall, with opposite leaves 1-4 cm long, flowers are rose-purple or white 3-4 mm long.
+It’s a perennial herb, growing from 20-80 cm tall, with opposite leaves 1-4 cm long, flowers are rose-purple or white 3-4 mm long.

 CULINARY USE OF ORIGANO